manuelJung/redux-ruleset/docs/basicConcepts/handle_concurrency.md

 ## Consequence concurrency

 Concurrency happens everytime you do an async task.
 Everytime you fetch data, concurrency can be a problem.
-Most of the time we don't handle it properly, because it requires to much code for something, that maybe won't happen ever.
+Most of the time we don't handle it properly, because it requires too much code for something, that maybe won't happen ever.
 But when a concurrency related problem happens, you have a problem.
 It can be really hard to debug, and won't happen evertime you try.
-So redux-ruleset tries to help you with a very simple api, to handle concurrency.
+So redux-ruleset tries to help you with a very simple api to handle concurrency.
 A rule has a special key `concurrency` where you can set your concurrency logic:

 ```javascript
 import {addRule} from 'redux-ruleset'